WasmEdge/docs/docs/contribute/source/plugin/rusttls.md

 sidebar_position: 8
 ---

-# Build with Rusttls Plugin
+# Build with Rusttls Plug-in

-The WasmEdge Rustls plugin is a replacement for the OpenSSL plugin in WasmEdge.
+The WasmEdge Rustls plug-in is a replacement for the OpenSSL plug-in in WasmEdge.
 It provides a Rust-friendly interface to the Rustls library, which is a modern, fast, and more secure alternative to OpenSSL.

-Here's a step-by-step guide on how to build the WasmEdge Rustls plugin:
+Here's a step-by-step guide on how to build the WasmEdge Rustls plug-in:

-# Building the WasmEdge Rustls Plugin
+# Building the WasmEdge Rustls Plug-in

-The WasmEdge Rustls plugin is a replacement for the OpenSSL plugin in WasmEdge.
+The WasmEdge Rustls plug-in is a replacement for the OpenSSL plug-in in WasmEdge.
 It provides a Rust-friendly interface to the Rustls library, which is a modern, fast, and more secure alternative to OpenSSL.

-Here's a step-by-step guide on how to build the WasmEdge Rustls plugin:
+Here's a step-by-step guide on how to build the WasmEdge Rustls plug-in:

 ## Prerequisites